Last fact-checked: 3 October 2020

-However, the technology for each is different and whereas laser hair removal produces a single wavelength of light, IPL produces a broader spectrum of wavelengths.
+The technology differs in that laser hair removal produces a single wavelength of light, whereas IPL produces a broader spectrum of wavelengths.

 If your skin test shows no reaction you will be given safety goggles to protect your eyes from the light generated by the IPL machine.

 The treatment may be a little uncomfortable, with a tingling sensation, and you may smell burning as the hair is destroyed by the heat from the light.
-Afterwards, a soothing gel may be applied to the areas treated.
+Afterward, a soothing gel may be applied to the areas treated.